johnnyawesome/ImageProcessing/README.md

 # ImageProcessing

-Image Processing with P5JS - Some simple image filters
+Image Processing with P5JS

+Coding some simple image filters...

 A nice UI with buttons to apply different filters to an image: